ArpitChaudhary1/ArpitChaudhary1/README.md

 ## 👋 About Me:

-🎓 I am a second-year engineering student at **KIET GROUP OF INSTITUTIONS**.
+🎓 I am a Third-year engineering student at **KIET GROUP OF INSTITUTIONS**.
 🌱 Currently learning **Machine Learning**.
 🎯 Seeking an internship to apply and enhance my skills.
 💻 Skilled in **Python, JAVA, C, Pandas, Numpy, Matplotlib, Seaborn**